gwizard/gwizard/gwizard-hibernate/README.md

 You are free to @Inject the `EntityManager` all over your code if you want to, but I personally think this sucks.
 It's especially painful when you want to access the database from within entity POJO classes[1] or other places where injection is not convenient.
-I find that aspects like transaction state and identity are best modeled as thread locals, and so you get a convenient little helper method (which you are of course free to ignore):
+I find that aspects like transaction state and identity are best modeled as thread locals, and so you get a convenient little helper method:

 ```java
 EM.em().persist(new Thing(...));